-2016 marks the first year in which ABLE accounts will be available to qualified beneficiaries.
+2016 marked the first year in which ABLE accounts were available to qualified beneficiaries.
 Now that you have some basic understanding of ABLE, including who is eligible to open an account, limits on contributions, and allowable purposes to use ABLE account funds, you may be asking yourself how you can prepare for enrollment in an ABLE program.
-By the Summer of 2016, we expect that several states will have opened ABLE programs and be inviting eligible individuals nationwide to open an ABLE account regardless of their state of residence.
-The video "Becoming ABLE Ready" details suggestions on how a potential beneficiary and/or their family could begin to prepare to open an account.
+The video “Becoming ABLE Ready” details suggestions on how a potential beneficiary and/or their family could begin to prepare to open an account.

 When comparing State ABLE programs consider the following questions in order to find a program that best meets your needs:

 Opening an Account

 - What proof will the ABLE program require for you to document in order to open an account or show that your disbursements are qualified expenses?

 - Is there a minimum contribution to open an ABLE account?

 - Is there a fee to open an account and, if so, how much is that fee?

 - Is there a required minimum contribution to your account?
 If so, what is the amount?